-- The benefits of recycling non-biodegradable and other biodegradable waste products cannot be overemphasized.
-It encourages the adoption of both PPP and resource efficiency thereby ensuring fullest utilization of products.
-The benefits includes, economic benefits, environmental benefits, social benefits and health benefits. - Non-biodegradable as the name implies or suggested cannot be land filled or burnt like other wastes without some attendants problems
+The benefits of effective and sustainable management of CD waste materials cannot be overemphasized.
+It encourages the adoption of both PPP and resource efficiency thereby ensuring fullest utilization of materials.
+The benefits includes, economic benefits, environmental benefits, social benefits and health benefits.